 - Other neurological conditions that result in gait abnormality

 - Orthopedic conditions that result in gait abnormality

 - Sports injuries

-The ReoAmbulator™ offers patients greater engagement in their own therapy through Motorika’s Enhanced Learning Intelligent Technology (ELITE) program.
-This innovative, adaptive and personalized therapy program is based on advanced measurement capabilities and closed loop feedback control.
+The ReoAmbulator™ provides innovative and adaptive therapy based on advanced measurement capabilities and closed loop feedback control.
 Throughout the treatment, patients are continuously engaged in Virtual Reality environments, taking on motor and cognitive challenges for the upper limbs, all while receiving instant audio and visual feedback.
 They are monitored during the entire session in order to evaluate their achievements while the program adapts accordingly.
-This is a patient-specific data driven solution that provides precise measurements and analytics that allow therapists to design, monitor, and continually assess and modify a personalized regimen to achieve optimal results.

-The ReoAmbulator™ has been implemented in various rehabilitation centers and successfully passed clinical and technical evaluations with various patents in multiple locations including South Korea (workers comp network), China, Italy, Greece and Romania (Bailee Flex Children’s Hospital)
+The ReoAmbulator™ has been implemented in various rehabilitation centers and successfully passed clinical and technical evaluations with various patents in multiple locations in Europe, Asia and Israel.